 - 4) School Director will assess the request, and determine whether the student may be granted a credit transfer.
 The student will receive the written decision within ten (10) days of the NEW AGE TRAINING's receipt of the request for transfer.
 If the credit transfer is granted, the written decision will explain how many credits are granted.
 If the credit transfer is granted, NEW AGE TRAINING does not require a student to take any exam as an additional condition of transfer.
-If the credit transfer is granted, number of transfer.
-If the credit transfer is granted, number of transfer.
-If the credit transfer is granted, number of transfer.
-If the credit transfer is granted, number of transfer.
 If the credit transfer is granted, tuition will be decreased proportionally by the percentage of the number of credit hours from the total number of program hours.
 Student will receive a written decision of what is his/her adjusted tuition will be after the transfer of credits. - 5) A student, who is requesting a transfer of credits from NEW AGE TRAINING to another institution, may submit a written request for transfer addressed to the School Director together with non-refundable fee of \$25 for the evaluation of the credit transfer and preparation of necessary transfer documents. - 6) A student, who is requesting a transfer of credits from one program (curriculum) to another program (curriculum), may submit a written request for transfer addressed to the School Director and will be required to pay non-refundable fee of \$150 if the transfer is approved. - 7) If the credit transfer is approved, the student will meet with the Financial Aid Officer to discuss the situation with Financial Aid and to clarify potential ramifications for financial aid.
 NEW AGE TRAINING informs students that a transfer of credits may affect student's eligibility of Title IV assistance.